dapr/python-sdk/daprdocs/content/en/python-sdk-docs/python-client.md

 The `subscribe_with_handler` method accepts a callback function that is executed for each message received from the stream.
 It runs in a separate thread, so it doesn't block the main thread.
-The callback should return a `TopicEventResponseStatus`, indicating whether the message was processed successfully, should be retried, or should be discarded.
-You can return these statuses using the `Subscription.SUCCESS`, `Subscription.RETRY`, and `Subscription.DROP` class properties.
-The method will automatically manage message acknowledgments based on the returned status.
-When done, the subscription will automatically close, and you don't need to manually stop it.
+The callback should return a `TopicEventResponse` (ex. `TopicEventResponse('success')`), indicating whether the message was processed successfully, should be retried, or should be discarded.
+The method will automatically manage message acknowledgements based on the returned status.
 The call to `subscribe_with_handler` method returns a close function, which should be called to terminate the subscription when you're done.

 Here's an example of using the `subscribe` method: